β—† TenderMetric Intelligence Team Β· Last Reviewed: May 2026 Β· Sources: TED Europa Β· EU Publications Office

 Qualification Requirements

-• CISA (Certified Information Systems Auditor): ISACA's audit-specific certification, widely recognised in Eastern and Northern European government procurement for IT audit roles.
+CISA (Certified Information Systems Auditor) from ISACA is widely specified in Eastern and Northern European government procurement for IT audit roles.
+It is particularly prominent in Polish, Czech, and Baltic state government tenders where IT audit methodology is prioritised alongside cybersecurity-specific skills.

 Winning Strategy for Cybersecurity Audit Tenders